tinmarD/pySpikeAnalysis/doc/auto_examples/NeoAll_examples/plot_NeoAll_ex5.rst

 We can use the channel indexes for plotting the firing rate evolution of multiple units in the same figure.
-Channel indexes defined groups of channel.
+Channel indexes define groups of channel.
 By default, a channel index is defined for each tetrode.
 Let's plot the firing rate evolution of all units of the tetrode 2 of electrode cp (ChannelIndex number 4, thus index 3) :